 - 1. First check if the value you want to change is already assigned to one of the rotary knobs.
 The main screen displays the assignment as depicted in the figure to the right. - 2.
-If, as shown in the example, the assignment is voltage (U, left knob) and current (I, right knob), and it's required to set the power, then the assignment of the right-hand knob can be changed by tapping on its depiction until it shows "P".
-In the left-hand display area one of the set values of power, for sink or source mode, is indicated as selected by being displayed in inverted form.
+If, as shown in the example, the assignment is voltage (U, left) and power (P, right), and it's required to set the current, then the assignments can be changed by tapping this touch area.
+A set of selection fields then appears.

 3. After successful selection, the desired value can be set within the defined limits.
-Selecting the next digit is done by pushing the rotary knob which shifts the cursor from right to left (selected digit will be underlined):
+Selecting a digit is done by pushing the rotary knob which shifts the cursor from right to left (selected digit will be underlined):

-$$(EL)$$ $47.50A$ $\rightarrow (EL)$ $47.50A$ $\rightarrow (EL)$ $47.50A$
+$$4\underline{7}.50A$$ \rightarrow $47.50A$ \rightarrow $47.50A$